DOJ Watchdog Cites Concerns Over Storage, Destruction of Employee-Issued Firearms at FBI, DEA

 According to Horowitz, DEA records showed “the slide and barrel were submitted for destruction by the DEA in 2019, yet the parts were recovered during an arrest of a private citizen by local law enforcement in 2023.”

-While the DEA and FBI both told Horowitz they no longer store firearm parts awaiting destruction in open bins, neither agency currently has policies to address the issue and have a documentation process in place to track the firearms and parts.
+Although the DEA and FBI both told Horowitz that they no longer store firearm parts awaiting destruction in open bins, neither agency currently has policies to address the issue nor a documentation process in place to track the firearms and parts.

 “Specifically, DEA does not have any official policies regarding the storage, documentation, and safe handling of employee issued firearms pending destruction, and FBI’s policies have significant gaps with respect to the destruction of employee issued firearms,” Horowitz wrote.

-During the OIG’s investigation, it also found 100 firearms intended for destruction in 2019 were unaccounted for and while the DEA concluded those firearms were destroyed, it was based on an unofficial spreadsheet created by an employee.
+During the OIG’s investigation, it also found that 100 firearms intended for destruction in 2019 were unaccounted for, and while the DEA concluded that those firearms were destroyed, it was based on an unofficial spreadsheet created by an employee.
 There were no official documents to determine the accuracy of the destruction of those firearms.

 The watchdog made four recommendations—two each to the FBI and the DEA—and both agencies concurred with them.